 During the 1990s Vicki played in the level below and was ranked #1 in Northern California in Women’s Singles, Women’s Doubles and Mixed Doubles, and was Player of the Year in Northern California on two occasions before moving up to Open.

 Over the sixteen years to 2012 she has been consistently ranked in the top six, noting that she regularly plays players half her age.
 When we spoke to her (in 2012) she was aged 48 and playing players one third of her age.
 In 2011 she was ranked #12 in the US in the 45 Singles division.
 Through her occupation she has entered and won the California Police Olympics and the California Police/Fire Summer Games and in the International Police Olympics.

-We spoke with Vicki in April 2012 when she was ranked #1 in her open category at age 48, having won her third tournament of the year in April.
+When we spoke with Vicki in April 2012 she was ranked #1 in her open category, having won her third tournament of the year in April.

 Vicki has been vegan since 1999.
 She has a strong love of animals and in the late 1990s became aware of cruelty issues, in particular Procter & Gamble’s animal testing.
 By 1998 she and her husband were vegetarian and a year later, vegan.